shoeshine/url_title_match/README.md

 URL Title Match
 ==================

-ExpressionEngine 2.+ accessory that forces the URL Title to match the Structure Page/Listing URL if the first character for the Structure URL is a digit or letter.
+ExpressionEngine 2.+ accessory that forces the URL Title and the Structure Page/Listing URL to match.
+When either input is updated and its first character is a digit or letter, the other will be updated to match.

 Installation